 Good crypto regulation framework is lacking

-Last year, chairman of the Commodities Futures Trading Commission Christopher Giancarlo, in a Senate hearing, called for a "thoughtful and balance response, and not a dismissive" regulation.
-Another commissioner Brian Quintemz has also proposed a "private crypto oversight body" or self-regulatory organization.
-The president and founder of the Chamber of Digital Commerce, in the Senate hearing, described crypto regulation as unorganized and incredibly complicated" and said "it’s really putting the U.S. at risk of falling behind from an innovation and technology perspective," and that there were turf wars between " different regulatory agencies and turf wars between the feds and the states, and none of this is in the best interest of the U.S. or the blockchain technology industry.”
+Last year, the chairman of the Commodities Futures Trading Commission, Christopher Giancarlo, in a Senate hearing, called for a "thoughtful and balanced response, and not a dismissive" set of regulations.
+Another regulatory commissioner, Brian Quintemz, has also proposed a "private crypto oversight body" or a self-regulatory organization.
+The president and founder of the Chamber of Digital Commerce, in the Senate hearing, described crypto regulation as ”unorganized and incredibly complicated" and said "it’s really putting the U.S. at risk of falling behind from an innovation and technology perspective," and that there were turf wars between " different regulatory agencies and turf wars between the feds and the states, and none of this is in the best interest of the U.S. or the blockchain technology industry.”

-After rejection of Cameron and Tyler Winklevoss's exchange-traded fund (ETC), one of the SEC commissioners, Hester Peirce, disagreed with the decision saying that the judgement by SEC sent a “strong signal that innovation is unwelcome in our markets.”
-Due to complexities relating to crypto regulation in U.S., many blockchain and crypto startups raising investment capital through ICOs clearly state exclusion of participation by U.S. citizens.
-Thus it may be that the new proposed transformations may change these and other things.
+After the rejection of Cameron and Tyler Winklevoss's exchange-traded fund (ETF), one of the SEC commissioners, Hester Peirce, disagreed with the decision saying that the judgment by SEC sent a “strong signal that innovation is unwelcome in our markets.”
+Due to complexities relating to crypto regulation in the U.S., many blockchain and crypto startups raising investment capital through ICOs now clearly exclude U.S. citizens from participating in their offerings.
+Thus, it may be that the new proposed transformations may change these and other things.

 Guidelines still not clear in regard to classifying tokens as securities